ruedi99ms/SitCoM/paper/paper.md

 As extreme events are a growing trend due to climate change [@Francis.1998; @Huber.2011], it is important, to understand their effects on anthropogenic environments.
 These effects can only be on monetary level, but also e.g., physical damage to humans and other lifeforms. [@Jentsch.2007] Therefore, it is imperative to develop and evaluate appropriate countermeasures for the mitigation and withstanding of these events.

 Currently, there is no wholistic approach for simulations of extreme events in virtual environments, but only stand-alone simulations of single (extreme) events (e.g., @Morelli.2021).
-SitCoM is a modular framework for the game engine Unity (Version: 2021.3.6f1), which enables researchers to integrate and run customized scenarios and impacts."Scenario" refers to a visual representation of an event, while "impact" is an effect on objects in the environment.
+The Situation Control Menu SitCoM is a modular framework for the game engine Unity (Version: 2021.3.6f1), which enables researchers to integrate and run customized scenarios and impacts."Scenario" refers to a visual representation of an event, while "impact" is an effect on objects in the environment.

 The visual simulation of events is useful for public participation.
 This especially applies to combined usage with Virtual Reality (VR).
 Partipicants then can experience an event immersively and express their opinion well considered.
 Feasibility tests showed, that the integration of scenarios is easy even for people without coding experience.